10 ways to use muslin flat nappies

 As a flat nappy.
-Let’s start with what they’re actually intended for.
+Let's start with what they're actually intended for.
 Check out these two videos.
 In the first Vashti (from Nest Nappies) teaches Vicki (the owner and nappy nerd extraordinaire at Bubblebubs) how to use a flat nappy.
-And in this second one, you can see how quickly Vicki picks it up when she tries for herself, on a real, live baby!
+You can see how quickly Vicki picks it up when she tries for herself, on a real, live baby!

 As a swaddle.
 They make a perfect swaddle, especially in warm weather.
 They're light and breathable.
 At 80x80cm they're large enough to get a nice snug swaddle going to lull your baby off to dreamland.
 Note from one mum to another: Just because a baby cries as you swaddle them doesn't mean they don't like it.
 No baby likes getting swaddled but that doesn't mean they don't like being swaddled.
 So give it a solid go before giving up.
 Just remember with a swaddle you want a firm pressure across the chest but not too tight from the hips down, don't constrict those legs too much.

 As a burp cloth.
 We all know babies are disgusting and you can never have too many burp cloths to drape over your shoulder and protect you from those little possets.

 As extra inserts in your pockets/all-in-twos.
 Fold a flat down into a nice neat rectangle and pop it in an extra Candie shell or other all-in-two or pocket nappy and you have a trim, absorbent insert.
 Note: Some babies might prefer a microfleece liner on top to keep them nice and dry.